theNewDynamic/oregonsadventurecoast.com/content/blog/new-blog post-1.md

 title: Top Ways to  Experience the Oregon Dunes National Recreation Area
 draft: false
 date: 2025-05-20T00:00:00-07:00
+description: >-
+  If there’s one thing that belongs on your Oregon travel bucket list, it’s a visit to the Oregon Dunes National Recreation Area, the largest stretch of coastal dunes in North America and our region’s most iconic landscape.
+  Spanning 32,186 acres of dunes, forests, winding streams, and lakes from Coos Bay to Florence, the Oregon Dunes National Recreation Area is built for adventure.
 image: /img/oregon-dunes-national-recreation-area-blog-695x322.jpg
 tags:
   - Oregon Dunes